The WUSTL Marketplace is a web-based electronic requisition purchasing program.

 - Ability to shop and compare items within the hosted supplier catalogs.

-- Ability to create “favorites” list for frequently ordered items.
+- Ability to create a “favorites” list for frequently ordered items.

 - Order history information.